RolandR19/ETHIXAIM/README.md

 * **Deliberately Minimal:** Text, voice notes, and instant photos only.
 Video capture and heavy streaming features were deliberately removed to eliminate attack surfaces and keep payload sizes microscopic.

 ---
+The code i had is based on my previous work please have a feed back on the website is pushing me to getting better even if i know i am more as a script kiddie

 https://ethixaim.ai.studio/